 4, 5, 6, 7 or 8 Rounds of Prime Golf

 3 or 4 Nights – Golf Cart and Green Fees Included.
-Get a must – have golf package with popular Golf Course Picks – Blackmoor, Southcreek, Founders Club, Wild Wing, or Tradition, River Club, Willbrook and substitute and course if you like.
+Get a must – have golf package with popular Golf Course Picks – Blackmoor, Founders Club, Litchfield, Tradition, Wilbrook and substitute and course if you like.
 See Course Reviews below…

 Centrally Located Hotel – in the Heart of Myrtle Beach

 Convenience is never an issue during a stay at this Resort, with all vacation featuring modern amenities.
 The modern rooms include pillow-top mattresses, free WiFi and flat-screen TVs with HD channels, plus coffeemakers.
 Upgraded rooms and suites add mini fridges and microwaves.
 Kids 18 and under stay free with a parent or grandparent.

 - Outdoor Pool

 - 2 Blocks from the Beach

 - Golf Cart

 - Green Fees